GregoryBrownConsultancy/DockerPhp_WinterCMS/README.md

 This will setup a basic PHP & MariaDB system running under your 127.0.0.1

 All your source-code should be placed in the folder `app/code`

+> You'll need to create the `app/code` folder.
+That is the root directory of your application in NGINX.

+## SCRIPTS I HAVE INCLUDED TO MAKE LIFE EASY

+- **setup** - Clears git folder, builds docker images
+- **shell** - Simple shortcut for `docker compose exec....`
+- **wintercms** - Clears app directory, installs and setups wintercms

 ## WINTER CMS